Martin-Bohring/fixieSpec/README.md

 And yes I am aware of [https://github.com/nsubstitute/NSubstitute](https://github.com/nsubstitute/NSubstitute "NSubsitute"), but never used it professionally.

 But for this endavour it will be **FakeItEasy**.
-It has the most clean syntax (personally opinion again, feel free to have your own)
+It has the most clean syntax (personal opinion again, feel free to have your own)
-Is super low friction, does the right thing out of the box,(Deep mocking anybody?
+It is super low friction, does the right thing out of the box, (Deep mocking anybody?
 Yes I am locking at you RhinoMocks and Moq) and just gets out of the way.

 ## fixieSpec ##